sliwkam/Database-project/README.md

 This database is part of the management system for a network of hotels.
 Consists of tables connected with each other by different types of relations.
 It is used for better hotels work organisation.
 Includes data for faster and more effective work and communication between employees.
-The database has many applications.
-Workers can use it for getting information about hotels’ addresses, customers using hotel services, etc. It can be used for adding new visitors too.
+The database has many applications:
+   - checking whether the client with the entered identifier exists in the database
+   - calculating the amount due for the stay
+   - showing number of reservations for each hotel
+   - presenting the real number of visitors in hotels
+   - creating the view that shows reservations whose arrival date is older than 50 days from the current day
+   - removing 'obsolete' reservations
+   - displaying the most frequently booked hotels

 **2. Database design**
 ![alt text]( https://github.com/sliwkam/Database-project/blob/master/ERP.jpg)